-Today is International Women in Engineering Day and we are celebrating the innovative breakthroughs and inventions developed by Black women engineers.
+In honor of International Women in Engineering Day, we are celebrating the innovative breakthroughs and inventions developed by Black women engineers.
 For many years, Black women have helped guide the engineering field to new frontiers.
 In the early 1980s, Dr. Donna Auguste became a lead software engineer at Apple Computers, where she held multiple patents for her work on Newton Personal Digital Assistant—an integral technological stepping stone to the iPhone and iPad.

-NASA research mathematician Katherine Johnson was handpicked as one of three black students to integrate West Virginia University’s graduate schools in 1939.
+NASA research mathematician Katherine Johnson was one of three black students who helped integrate West Virginia University’s graduate schools in 1939.
 At NASA, she later calculated the trajectory that helped the first Americans reach the moon.
 Along with her colleagues Mary Jackson and Dorothy Vaughan, she was celebrated as a hero for those demanding action against sexism and racism in science and engineering.

-Reflecting on the recent Juneteenth holiday commemorating the emancipation of the last group of enslaved people in a Confederate-held state on June 19, 1865, we must also acknowledge the overwhelming, systemic, and racist barriers that Black women continue to overcome to accomplish these groundbreaking innovative feats.
+As we approach this year’s Juneteenth holiday, which commemorates the emancipation of the last group of enslaved people in a Confederate-held state on June 19, 1865, we must acknowledge the overwhelming, systemic, and racist barriers that Black women continue to overcome to accomplish these groundbreaking feats of innovation.
 Yet mere acknowledgment is not enough.
-As VentureWell President and CEO, Phil Weilerstein, recently stated, unless we “actively examine and work to remove the barriers historically marginalized groups have faced in STEM” we will never be able to address and solve the world’s greatest challenges.
+As VentureWell President and CEO, Phil Weilerstein, recently stated, though “great strides toward progress have been taken…achieving long-term racial equity will require consistent, continual, and rigorous attention and effort.”

 stifled contributions of Black women engineers